Pulliam Scholars Program

 Field Trip Schedule

-You will spend half of your day at Bobcat Ridge Natural Area and half of your day at Big Thompson Elementary.
-Below is a schedule of your field trip day.
-You will need to know which location your class is going to first.
+New this year – You will spend the entire day at Bobcat Ridge Natural Area.
+Below is a general schedule of your field trip day.

-9:45 – Bus arrives at Bobcat Ridge with other half of students (instructors will meet you in the parking lot)
+9:30 – Bus arrives at Bobcat Ridge Natural Area (instructors will meet you in the parking lot)

 Post-trip Activities